infoqualitylab/website/projects/risrs2020/whitepaper.md

 To provide feedback, suggest a collaboration, or alert us to relevant work for our ongoing [bibliography of empirical research related to retraction](https://infoqualitylab.org/projects/risrs2020/bibliography/), email jodi@illinois.edu.

+**Recommendations**
+1. Develop a systematic cross-industry approach to ensure the public availability of consistent, standardized, interoperable, and timely information about retractions.

+2. Recommend a taxonomy of retraction categories/classifications and corresponding retraction metadata that can be adopted by all stakeholders.

+3. Develop best practices for coordinating the retraction process to enable timely, fair, unbiased outcomes.

+4. Educate stakeholders about publication correction processes including retraction and about pre- and post-publication stewardship of the scholarly record.

 **EXECUTIVE SUMMARY**

 Retracted research is published work that is withdrawn, removed, or otherwise invalidated from the scientific and scholarly record.
 This may occur for many different reasons, which can include error, misconduct, or fraud.
 Retracting research is intended to stop its continued citation and use, but many retracted papers continue to be used.